 What does the Parish Council do?

 The parish council is a democratically elected body serving the parish of Cosgrove.
 Its purpose is to protect and promote the interests of parishioners and to provide local services.
-A copy of the parish council meeting agenda and minutes can be found on the Village Hall & bus shelter notice boards with a summary report in the Old Mail magazine.
-Alternatively view previous minutes by selecting from the dropdown menu under "Parish Council".
+A copy of the parish council meeting agenda and minutes can be found on the bus shelter notice board.
+A summary report written by a member of the public can be read in the Old Mail magazine.
+Alternatively view previous minutes by selecting from the dropdown menu under Parish Council.

-Following the success of the July meeting, members of the community are welcome to observe the discussions during future meetings, by joining the meeting using Zoom.
+Members of the community are welcome to attend meetings and observe discussions.
 The meeting agenda includes a 15 minute period to allow parishioners the opportunity to raise any concerns or ask questions of the Council.

 If you are concerned about any parish matters, please let a member of the Parish Council know.